-The Company's average on and off-balance sheet assets for the preceding four-year period are less than €100m and as such it meets the criteria of the paragraph 26(8) of the Law.
-Therefore, the Company is exempted from the disclosure requirement regarding investment policy.
+The Company's average on and off-balance sheet assets for the preceding four-year period are more than €100m and as such it does meets the criteria of the paragraph 26(8) of the Law.
+Therefore, the Company is not exempted from the disclosure requirement regarding investment policy.